 An ambitious target of providing 400 additional homes per year is considered necessary to meet demand and to help regenerate the borough.
-A Housing Land Availability Assessment carried out in April 2012 indicates that there is considerable scope to meet its housing target using previously developed sites, especially in the south, and with limited use of greenfield sites.
+The latest Housing Land Availability Assessment indicates that there is considerable scope to meet its housing target using previously developed sites, especially in the south, and with limited use of greenfield sites.